What Are Motor Speech Disorders?

 Dysarthria is caused by muscle weakness or the inability to control the muscles related to speech (sometimes called articulators - lips, tongue, cheeks, etc.).
 Speech can appear slurred or unintelligible (difficult to understand) to the listener.
 Dysarthria can mildly affect the way speech is understood or it can be quite severe, making it difficult to understand one’s speech.

-Dysarthria can also impact the coordination of movement that involves respiration, phonation, resonance, and prosody.
-These are all components that contribute to the way that one speaks and communicates spoken messages.
+Dysarthria can be caused by differences in strength, speed, range, steadiness, tone, and/or accuracy of speech movements.
+These differences can also impact the coordination of movements that involve respirationphonationresonanceand prosody.
+These are all components that contribute to the way that one speaks and communicates oral messages.

 Respiration - the air we breathe in and out; the power for speech production